schollii/pypubsub/docs/usage/module_pub.rst

 **Developer**:

-The following are useful to extend the capabilities of pubsub to support more topic definition providers or serialization formats for the builtin provider:
+The following are useful to extend the capabilities of Pypubsub to support more topic definition providers or serialization formats for the builtin provider:

 .. autoclass:: pubsub.core.ITopicDefnProvider